 Master of Accounting

 Sprott’s new Master of Accounting (MAcc) is a rigorous program that will provide a gateway to a career as a professional accountant.
-Students graduating from the MAcc will be exempt from the CPA Canada Professional Education Program (PEP) and will proceed directly to the CPA Canada Common Final Examination, which is the final step in becoming a chartered professional accountant.
+Students graduating from the MAcc will be exempt from the CPA Canada Professional Education Program (PEP) and will proceed directly to the CPA Canada Common Final Examination, which one of the final steps in becoming a Chartered Professional Accountant.
 Students who successfully graduate from the BCom Accounting concentration are eligible to apply to the MAcc program.